kimariana/code-duels/README.md

 Practice coding, sharpen your problem-solving skills, and challenge friends.

+## Purpose
+Expand my skill set by learning new languages, tools, and frameworks and strengthen my technical expertise through web development by working with Python + Flask for the backend and React + Typescript for the frontend.

 ## Features
 - Problem generation with test cases and solutions
 - Round-based gameplay system